kevjiang64/Chatty/README.md

 # Chatty

-Real-time chat application using MERN stack and Socket.io.
+Real-time chat application using MERN stack and web sockets.